galaxyproject/training-material/topics/transcriptomics/tutorials/limma-voom_gene_set_testing/tutorial.md

 Gene Set Enrichment Analysis (GSEA) [(Subramanian et al., 2005)](https://www.ncbi.nlm.nih.gov/pubmed/16199517) is a widely used method that determines whether a set of genes is enriched in a list of differentially expressed genes.
 Unlike the previous method with goseq, no threshold is applied for what is considered "differentially expressed", all genes are used.
 If a gene set falls at either the top (over-expressed) or bottom (under-expressed) of the list it is said to be enriched. [fgsea](https://www.biorxiv.org/content/early/2016/06/20/060012) is a faster implementation of the GSEA method. fgsea requires a ranked list of genes and some gene sets to test.

 The [Molecular Signatures Database (MSigDB)](http://software.broadinstitute.org/gsea/msigdb/index.jsp) contains curated collections of gene sets that are commonly used in a GSEA analysis.
 They can be downloaded from the [Broad website](http://software.broadinstitute.org/gsea/downloads.jsp).
 But these collections are only of human gene sets.
 If working with another species you would need to first map the genes to their human orthologues.
-However, MSigDB versions for mouse are provided [by the Smyth lab here](http://bioinf.wehi.edu.au/software/MSigDB/index.html) so we'll use those.
+However, MSigDB versions for mouse are provided [by the Smyth lab here](http://bioinf.wehi.edu.au/software/MSigDB/index.html).
 There are several MSigDB collections, we'll use the [Hallmark collection](https://www.cell.com/cell-systems/fulltext/S2405-4712(15)00218-5), which contains 50 gene sets.
 According to MSigDB, "each gene set in the hallmark collection consists of a “refined” gene set, derived from multiple “founder” sets, that conveys a specific biological state or process and displays coherent expression.
 The hallmarks effectively summarize most of the relevant information of the original founder sets and, by reducing both variation and redundancy, provide more refined and concise inputs for gene set enrichment analysis".
+We'll use the mouse Hallmark file provided in Zenodo, originally downloaded from http://bioinf.wehi.edu.au/software/MSigDB/mouse_H_v5p2.rdata.

 There are several ways we could choose to rank our genes, we could rank by log-fold change (most upregulated to most downregulated) but that doesn't take into account any error in the log fold change value.
 Another way is to use the "signed fold change" which is to rank by the sign of the fold change multiplied by the P value (as described [here](http://genomespot.blogspot.com/2014/09/data-analysis-step-8-pathway-analysis.html).
-We could also use the t statistic that's output from limma, as that takes into account the log-fold change and it's standard error, see [here](https://support.bioconductor.org/p/6124/) for more explanation on the t statistic.
+We could also use the t statistic that's output from limma, as that takes into account the log-fold change and it's standard error, see [here](https://support.bioconductor.org/p/6124/) for more explanation.
 We'll use the t statistic to rank here.

 > ### {% icon hands_on %} Hands-on: Perform gene set enrichment with fgsea
 >
-> 1. Import the mouse Hallmark collection of gene sets from `http://bioinf.wehi.edu.au/software/MSigDB/mouse_H_v5p2.rdata` using the Paste/Fetch upload box
->    - Set the file **Type** to `rdata`
+> 1. - Set the file **Type** of the `mouse_hallmark_sets` file to `rdata`.
+See Tip below.
->    - Rename file as `mouse_hallmark_sets`
 > 2. **Cut columns from a table** {% icon tool %} with
 >    - *"Cut columns"*: `c1,c6` (the Entrez gene ids and t-statistic)
 >    - *"Delimited by"*: `Tab`
->    - {% icon param-collection %} *"From"*: the `DE tables` output of **limma** {% icon tool %}
+>    - {% icon param-collection %} *"From"*: the `DE tables`
 > 3. **Sort data in ascending or descending order** {% icon tool %} with
 >    - {% icon param-collection %} *"Sort Query"*: the output of **Cut** {% icon tool %}
 >    - *"Number of header lines"*: `1`